 Multaq’s safety and effectiveness in children are unknown.

-There is currently no therapeutically equivalent version for Multaq alternatives in the United States.
+There is currently no generic equivalent version for Multaq in the United States.

-- It aids in the maintenance of normal heartbeats in persons with life-threatening atrial rhythm problems (the upper chambers of the heart that allow blood to flow into the heart).
+- It aids in the maintenance of normal heartbeats in people with life-threatening atrial rhythm problems (the upper chambers of the heart that allow blood to flow into the heart).

-- This drug can assist you in avoiding being admitted to the hospital because of a heart rhythm problem called atrial fibrillation.
+- This medication can assist you in avoiding hospitalization because of a heart rhythm problem called atrial fibrillation.

-- The usual adult dose is Multaq 400 mg tablet twice a day with a meal for Atrial Fibrillation and Atrial Flutter.
+The usual adult dose is a singular Multaq 400 mg tablet twice a day with a meal for Atrial Fibrillation and Flutter.

 - Multaq should be taken exactly as directed by your doctor.
-Read all the medicine instructions or guide papers that came with your prescription and follow all of the instructions on the label.
+Read all the medicine instructions on the guide papers that came with your prescription and follow all of the instructions on the label.

-- One tablet should be taken with each meal in the morning and one pill in the evening.
+- One tablet should be taken with food in the morning and one tablet with food in the evening.

-- Every three months, your heart function may be evaluated to see if you still need this medicine.
+- Your heart function may be evaluated every three months with continued use of this medication.
 Do not stop taking Multaq without consulting your doctor.

 - Check your pulse frequently, and if you observe an unusual beat, call your doctor.

 - Must store at a temperature of 25°C (77°F).

 - If you miss a dose, skip it, and take your next dose at the scheduled time.
 Don’t take two doses at once.

 - Grapefruit has the potential to interact with dronedarone and induce negative side effects.
 When taking Multaq, stay away from grapefruit or grapefruit juice.